Torann/lyften.com/source/projects/laravel-repository/_doc/searching.md

 ---
 Searching is one of the most basic functions that is used on websites.
 Because of this Laravel Repository comes a simple yet powerful way of performing this.

+Also see Global Scopes under [Scope](/projects/laravel-repository/doc/scopes.html) for more Searching magic.

 ### Repository Search Method

 Within your repository sits a variable called **searchable**, it holds the table columns you wish to make searchable to the user.
 The reason for the array is for security reason, it restricts what is searchable by the user.